 3. Boa Constrictors—This creature might not be the first animal you’d choose to keep in your home, but they actually make great service animals.
 These snakes are known for helping patients with bipolar disorder, obsessive compulsive disorder, and panic disorders, and there are even cases when these snakes can be used to prevent medical emergencies.
 One man in Washington has a friendly boa that will squeeze him more tightly when it senses he’s about to have a seizure, giving him enough time to take his medication or go to a safer location until his seizure passes.

-4. Parrots—This is a popular animal for treating psychiatric disorders, namely because many species of parrot have the ability to talk to their owners and deescalate them in stressful situations.
+4. Parrots—This is a popular animal for treating psychiatric disorders, namely because many species of parrot have the ability to talk to their owners and deescalate them in stressful situations (something a psychiatric service dog can’t do).
 A great example of this a man named Jim Eggers from St. Louis who relies on his service parrot, Sadie.
 The parrot has been trained to repeat the mantra, “It’s OK, Jim.
 Calm down, Jim.
 You’re all right, Jim.
 I’m here, Jim” to calm Jim down whenever she senses he’s about to have a violent episode.
 Jim used to say the mantra to himself, but now with Sadie’s help he can pre-empt episodes even before they start.
 Sadie is also trained to alert Jim when someone comes to the door and when he leaves the faucet running.

 5. Potbelly pigs—Both highly intelligent and mild-mannered, potbellied pigs can be trained to do all the same functions as the traditional service dog.
 The only difference is that they’re far cleaner than dogs and also don’t shed as much.
 Sounds like a good bargain.
 Plus this particular species is known for being good with kids.
 Lois Brady from California takes her service pig Buttercup to schools to visit children on the autism spectrum.
 Since most children don’t have any preconceived ideas about pigs, Brady has found that fewer students are afraid of Buttercup than of a big dog.
 The pig’s gentle nature also come in handy when he encounters students with aggressive tendencies that would probably make a dog turn around and attack.

 6. Capuchin Monkeys—Another very exotic service animal choice is the capuchin monkey.
 These little helpers are native to South America and weigh about 6 to 10 pounds.
 Capuchins are especially talented at grasping and retrieving, which makes them invaluable companions for quadriplegics and other disabilities that affect fine motor skills.
-These monkey can perform all kinds of tasks: bringing water, fetching phones, performing basic chores, opening doors, and even feeding someone.
+These monkey can perform nearly any specific task: bringing water, fetching phones, performing basic chores, opening doors, and even feeding someone.
 There’s an entire organization in Boston called Monkey Helpers that trains little capuchins to be the hands for people who can’t use their own.

 Want to read more about service animals?
 Check out our blog post on how to register a service animal.